-"Comptroller" shall mean the Comptroller of the Commonwealth or any Deputy Comptroller or Assistant to the Comptroller or, to the extent permitted by law, any designee acting in the Comptroller's stead.
+"Comptroller" shall mean the Comptroller of the Commonwealth or any deputy or designee acting in the Comptroller's stead.

-"Costs of Issuance" shall mean all items of expense directly or indirectly payable or reimbursable by or to the Commonwealth and related to the authorization, sale and issuance of Senior Notes, including but not limited to printing costs, costs of preparation and reproduction of documents, filing and recording fees, initial fees and charges of the Fiduciaries, legal fees and charges, fees and disbursements of consultants and professionals, costs and expenses of refunding, fees, expenses and other amounts payable to any underwriters of the Senior Notes, accrued interest payable upon the initial investment of the proceeds of Senior Notes, fees and expenses payable in connection with any Credit Enhancement, Liquidity Facility or Reserve Credit Facility, fees and expenses payable in connection with any remarketing agreements or interest rate indexing agreements payable in connection with the original issuance of the Senior Notes and any other cost, charge or fee payable in connection with the original issuance of Senior Notes.
+"Costs of Issuance" shall mean all items of expense directly or indirectly payable or reimbursable by or to the Commonwealth and related to the authorization, sale and issuance of Notes, including but not limited to printing costs, costs of preparation and reproduction of documents, filing and recording fees, initial fees and charges of the Fiduciaries, legal fees and charges, fees and disbursements of consultants and professionals, costs and expenses of refunding, fees, expenses and other amounts payable to any underwriters of the Notes, accrued interest payable upon the initial investment of the proceeds of Notes, fees and expenses payable in connection with any Credit Enhancement or Liquidity Facility, fees and expenses payable in connection with any remarketing agreements or interest rate indexing agreements payable in connection with the original issuance of the Notes and any other cost, charge or fee payable in connection with the original issuance of Notes.

-"Credit Enhancement" shall mean any agreement, including, but not limited to a policy of bond insurance, surety bond, irrevocable letter of credit, credit agreement, credit facility or guaranty arrangement with a bank, trust company, insurance company, surety company, pension fund or other financial institution that provides increased credit on or security for any Series (or portion thereof) of Senior Notes and, to the extent authorized by a Supplemental Trust Agreement, may include a Reserve Credit Facility.
+"Credit Enhancement" shall mean any agreement, including, but not limited to a policy of bond insurance, surety bond, irrevocable letter of credit, credit agreement, credit facility or guaranty arrangement with a bank, trust company, insurance company, surety bonding company, pension fund or other financial institution that provides increased credit on or security for any Series (or portion thereof) of Notes.